YamtalDev/ThreadPool/README.md

 ```

-* This command will download project dependencies, compile the code, and create a JAR file.

-3. **Run the Tests:**
+4. **Run the Tests:**
 You can run the project's tests to ensure everything is working as expected.
+* This command will execute the test suite, and you should see the test results in your console.

 ``` shell
 mvn test

 ```
-* This command will execute the test suite, and you should see the test results in your console.

 **License:**
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.